 No Google Play?
 Try the APK

 If you’re using an Android device without Google Play, finding the app for your VPN can be a pain.
-Kindle Fire HD tablets and smartphones bought in China, for example, can’t install Google services including the Play Store.
+Uncertified devices, such as some Kindle Fire HD tablets and smartphones bought in China, for example, can’t install Google services, including the Play Store.

 The alternative is to download the APK file for the app and install it manually.
 To do that, you’ll first need to change the settings in your phone to allow apps from third-party developers.
 The exact steps will vary a bit depending on your version and fork of Android, but here’s the basic steps for Android 4.0 and later: